MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azd-templates.md

 - A Service Bus to manage scalable messaging
 - CI/CD pipelines to ensure changes can be reliably deployed through an automated, repeatable process.

-Rather than starting from the ground up, with `azd` you can leverage existing architecture templates can provision and deploy most of the resources for you.
+Rather than starting from the ground up, with `azd` you can leverage existing architecture templates to provision and deploy most of the resources for you.
 The development team can then focus on building the app and making smaller adjustments to the template architecture.

 ## How Azure Developer CLI templates works